kofi527/SQL-AND-T-SQL-QUERIES-/README.md

 Security: Restricting user access to specific columns or rows.
 Simplification: Presenting complex queries as a single, simpler virtual table.
 Data Consistency: Ensuring consistent data presentation across applications.

+11. What are INDEXes and why are they important?